ryujinx-mirror/ryujinx/README.md

 **Help**

-If you have some homebrew that currently don't work on the emulator, you can contact us through Discord with the compiled NRO/NSO (and source code if possible) and then we'll make changes to make the requested app / game work.
+If you have some homebrew that currently doesn't work within the emulator, you can contact us through our Discord with the compiled NRO/NSO (and source code if possible) and then we'll make changes in order to make the requested app / game work.

 **Contact**

-For help, support, suggestions, or if you just want to get in touch with the team, join our Discord server! https://discord.gg/VkQYXAZ
+For help, support, suggestions, or if you just want to get in touch with the team; join our Discord server! https://discord.gg/VkQYXAZ

 **Running**

 To run this emulator, you need the .NET Core 2.0 (or higher) SDK.
 Run `dotnet run -c Release -- path\to\homebrew.nro` inside the Ryujinx solution folder to run homebrew apps.
-Run `dotnet run -c Release -- path\to\game_exefs_and_romfs_folder` to run official games (they need to be decrypted and extracted first!).
+Run `dotnet run -c Release -- path\to\game_exefs_and_romfs_folder` to run official games (they need to be decrypted and extracted first!)

+**Compatibility**
+You can check out the compatibility list within the Wiki.
+Only a handful of games actually work.

 **Latest build**